renderpci/dedalo/docs/core/components/component_date.md

 options: true | false

-Inform to users that this component need a data value (user need to introduce any value, it's mandatory).
+Informs users that this component requires a data value (user must to introduce any value, it's mandatory).